 Adrian Hale FInstAM

-Adrian has spent the majority of his working life in the financial services industries in middle-management roles and became a Member of the Institute of Administrative Management by examination and has since been awarded a Fellowship.
+Adrian has spent the majority of his working life in the financial services industries in middle-management roles and became a Member of the Institute of Administrative Management by examination and has since been made a Fellow.
 Following one particular restructure in Nationwide Building Society, his head office role as senior business analyst became redundant.
 Adrian then chose to become self-employed as a management consultant where his work became closely entwined with a need for graphic design capabilities.
 He undertook both aspects until his retirement 15 years later.
 As a graphic designer he worked for many small businesses as well as local musical societies where some of his posters won national awards.
 In recent years, Adrian has experienced TN on a small number of occasions.
 Hobbies include a lifetime of musical performances as a chorus member and as a soloist – both secular and religious as well as light opera – golf, writing and classical music composition.